Krypton321123/SkillSync/readme.md

 # Description
-This is a project where users can create communities based on their skills and they can conenct with each other on this basis.
+This is a project where users can create communities based on their skills and they can conenct with each other on this basis
-This is written for testing